LIS

 B. Employees and contractors trained in behavior support interventions shall implement and monitor all behavior interventions.

-C. Policies and procedures related to behavior interventions shall be available to individuals, their families, authorized representatives, and advocates.
+C. Policies and procedures related to behavior interventions shall be available to individuals, families, authorized representatives, and advocates.
 Notification of policies does not need to occur in correctional facilities.

 E. Injuries resulting from or occurring during the implementation of seclusion or restraint shall be reported to the department as provided in 12VAC35-115-230 C.